Elephant hawk-moth © Vaughn Matthews

 How you can help

-How many hoverfly heroes have pledged so far?
+How many people have pledged to help moths so far?

 Layers